-Yes No Do you have a policy of placing students on a waiting list? Х If yes, please answer the questions below for Fall 2013 admissions: Number of qualified applicants offered a placed on waiting list NA Number accepting a place on the waiting list NA Number of wait-listed students admitted NA Is your waiting list ranked?
-NO If yes, do you release that information to students?
-NO Do you release that information to school counselors?
-NO If yes, please answer the questions below for Fall 2013 admissions: Number of qualified applicants offered a placed on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
-If yes, do you release that information to students?
-Do you have a policy of placing students on a waiting list?
-X If yes, please answer the questions below for Fall 2013 admissions: Number of qualified applicants offered a placed on waiting list NA Number of qualified applicants offered a placed on waiting list NA Number accepting a place on the waiting list NA Number of wait-listed students admitted NA Is your waiting list ranked?
-NO If yes, do you release that information to students?
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2014 admissions: C2 Number of qualified applicants offered a placed on waiting list NA C2 Number accepting a place on the waiting list NA C2 Number of wait-listed students admitted NA C2 Is your waiting list ranked?
+NO C2 If yes, do you release that information to students?
+NO C2 Do you release that information to school counselors?
 NO